raulibanez/framer-audio/README.md

 # Framer Web Audio API Module
 This module provides better audio support for your Framer projects.
 It uses [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) instead the default [HTML5 Audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
 If you need **accurate timing** for your audio, **gapless loops** or **beautifull fades**, this is your module!
-Future additions will allow you to use 3D panner, waveforms and more.
+Future additions will allow you to use waveforms, filters and much more.

 ## Example
 #### 1. [Framer API Audio Example](https://framer.cloud/MweHh)